 Maasai Village Visit

 Amboseli is also known for its Maasai culture.
-The Maasai are indigenous to the area, and a visit to one of their villages is one of the best things you can do in Amboseli.
+The Maasai are indigenous to the area, and visiting their villages is one of the most special things you can do in Amboseli.

 The Maasai are traditionally semi-nomadic pastoralists, relying on cattle, goats, and sheep for their livelihood.
 Cattle are central to their culture, serving as a measure of wealth and social status.
 Maasai communities live in compounds called bomas, which are circular enclosures made from branches and mud.
 These bomas house extended families and their livestock.